ajv-validator/ajv/CUSTOM.md

 - the best performance
 - the precise control over validation process
 - access to the parent data and the path to the currently validated data
-- access to ajv utilities via `it.util`
+- access to Ajv utilities via `it.util`

 Example `even` keyword: